-The 5 Phases of Lean Deployment provides organizations who are looking to become world-class leaders in their industry a roadmap for getting there.
-When undertaking improvements, it is usually easy to establish the “what”:
+The goal of Lean is to create more value for customers with fewer resources.
+The 5 Phases of Lean Deployment provides organizations who are looking to become world-class leaders in their industry a roadmap for optimizing their business using lean principles.

-- Problems we want to solve
+- Objectives we want to meet:

-- Create more value for customers with fewer resources
+- Create more value for customers with fewer resources.

 - Lowering cost

-- Change culture
+- Change culture.

 - Phase 1 – Exploration

-- Phase 2 – Establishment the Foundation
+- Phase 2 – Establishing the Foundation

 - Phase 3 – Expansion and Focus